the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Finally, they typically have expert knowledge in at least one compiled language, and can assist domain scientists who have excellent command of scripting languages but only a cursory understanding of compiled languages get up to speed with compiled software.

 #### Research Infrastructure RSE
-This RSE is interested in SysOps and sets up infrastructures for and with researchers.
+This RSE is interested in SysOps and system administration and sets up infrastructures for and with researchers.
-This RSE, therefore, requires a deep knowledge of physical computer and network hardware.
+Therefore, this specialization on the one hand requires a deep knowledge of physical computer and network hardware, on the one hand knowledge about setup and configuration of software services which run on servers is essential.
-FIXME: While required, is this an RSE? this sets off the usual infrastructure vs. research discussion....
+The necessity for such RSEs arises from the need for special domain specific IT services that are not provided by the central IT services of a university.
+Such a service could be an cluster of compute servers for GPU based machine learning.
+Those RSEs may alternatively provide services that are based on existing IT infrastructure of a university, e.g. provide VMS on hypervisor run by the university.
+Their tasks may involve to operate as an interface between the researchers and the service by taking care of the user management, access permissions and configuration of a service but not the actual maintenance of server.
+Additionally, teaching other researchers in how to use such specialized services could be part of their responsibility.

 #### Web-Development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building and using APIs, for example for research data portals or big research projects.